open-life-science/open-life-science.github.io/README.md

    - `Comment regarding review` (with `rejected` if needed)
    - `Keywords`

-2. Create a CSV file with participant information (similar as the one needed to add new people) with an extra column with project name
+2. Create a CSV file with participant information (similar to the one needed to add new people) and an extra column with project name

-3. Activate the conda environment
+3. Activate the conda environment:

    ```
    $ source activate open-life-science-website